Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 | `NET_ADMIN` / `NET_RAW` privileges | -1 | Required — needed to open a privileged DNS socket on port 53 |
 | **Total** | **3/6** | — |

-The two point deductions cannot be avoided without fundamentally breaking the add-on's purpose.
-A score of 3/6 is normal for any add-on that needs host networking and privileged ports.
+The two point deductions cannot be avoided without fundamentally breaking the App's purpose.
+A score of 3/6 is normal for any App that needs host networking and privileged ports.

 ## Troubleshooting

 **Queries not appearing in NextDNS dashboard**
-- Confirm the add-on is running (check the log tab)
+- Confirm the App is running (check the log tab)
 - Make sure `listen` includes `0.0.0.0:53` — `localhost:53` only accepts connections from the HA machine itself
 - Confirm your router's DHCP DNS is set to the HA machine's LAN IP, not NextDNS's IP directly
 - Check nothing else is bound to port 53 on the HA machine